str1k/Windows-Mining-Checker/README.md

 3) servers : list of pool mining address (provide only addres and port without stratum+tcp)
 4) EXECUTE_FILE : name of the script that this script will run
 5) ONBOARD_GPU : Set to 1 if you have onboard GPU, set to 0 if you dont have one

+#About
+Windows Batch script check connectivity of computer with internet access.
+Windows Batch script list all GPUs in the computer.
+Windows Batch script check connectivity to specific port / adress.